 The options listed above may not suit everyone’s profile, experience or interests.
 Looking for an English speaking job in France is difficult and may require some creativity.
 You may not be able to work in the area you have been working before relocating to France.

 In every difficulty, there is an opportunity!
-Maybe it is a chance to change your career and to start your own business!
+Maybe it is a chance to change your career and to start your own business, there is a specific visa for Entrepreneur in France!
 This business you’ve been dreaming of but never took the risk to start it.
 The self-employed status (micro-entreprise among others), maybe a good way to start!
 If the company set up scares you off, some companies can help you do it such as Start Business in France.

 Does your employer allow you to work remotely?
 This might be the safest way to start working in France!
 Your employer may agree to keep you on his payroll or may want to work with you as a contractor?